rossprogram/rossprogram.github.io/students/faq.md

   Columbus, OH 43219

-### How are the dorm rooms furnished?
+### How are the dorm rooms at Ross/USA furnished?

-The building is air-conditioned.
-Each participant has a single bed, desk and chair, and some closet space, and is provided two sheets, a pillowcase, and a blanket.
+The dormitory and classroom buildings are air-conditioned.
+Each participant uses a single bed, a desk, a chair, and some closet space, and is provided two sheets, a pillowcase, and a blanket.
 Students provide their own towels and washcloths, pillows, clothes hangers, shampoo, soap and other personal items.
 Since towels and pillows are bulky to carry,